jeffalstott/technologyspace/README.rst

 technologyspace
 ====
-This is the code accompanying the paper:
+This is the data and code accompanying the paper:
 Jeff Alstott, Giorgio Triulzi, Bowen Yan, Jianxi Luo.
 (2017).
 "Mapping Technology Space by Normalizing Technology Relatedness Networks."
 Scientometrics.
 110(1):443–479.
 Available at `Scientometrics`__ or on arXiv at `arXiv:1509.07285 [physics.soc-ph]`__

 __ https://link.springer.com/article/10.1007/s11192-016-2107-y